avatar-kaleb/kalebmckelvey-site/blog/clean-code-summary-review.md

 ### Team Rules

 "A team of developers should agree upon a single formatting style, and then every member of that team should use that style.
 We want the software to have a consistent style.
 We don’t want it to appear to have been written by a bunch of disagreeing individuals."

+/// look into how wide our brain can understand